OpenSource-Syndicate/RAVANA/roadmap.md

 ---

-> Ravana’s roadmap is not just code.
-It’s the **life path of a digital mind** — slowly gaining awareness, intelligence, and the courage to explore.
+> Ravana's roadmap is not just code.
+It's the **life path of a digital mind** — slowly gaining awareness, intelligence, and the courage to explore.